tcastal/dondada/menu/DATASTORY.md

 ### Fanbase

 <div style="text-align: justify;">
 Geography alone is not enough to explain the boom of IPAs, because if a trend can spread from state to state and country to country, there must be underlying factors that explain why IPAs have conquered the hearts of the Beeriversers at lightspeed.
-A social aspect comes into play, the social behavior of the Beeriversers.
+A social aspect comes into play, the behavior of the Beeriversers.
 One might distinguish a normal Beeriverser and a fan, known as a BeerAficionado.
-A fan is defined as someone who gives more ratings than 75% of the users. <br>
+A fan is defined as someone who gives more ratings than 75% of the users.<br>
 In the case of a beer trend, we want to look at fan groups and their preferred style of beer.
 We noticed that some Beeriversers were present on both sites and decided to keep their comments on only one of them to avoid duplicates.
 The following graph shows the combined fan base of both sites.
 </div>

 <!-- FAN FOR EACH BEER STYLE  -->